rahul0705/rahul0705.github.io/docs/ci.md

 deployment
 could validate different content even at the same source revision.

-The required status-check name remains `build`, matching the repository ruleset.
-Its `always()` aggregate rejects failed, cancelled, and skipped prerequisites; skipped browser jobs cannot accidentally produce a green merge gate.
-No ruleset changes are needed.
+The `validate` aggregate rejects failed, cancelled, and skipped prerequisites.
+It includes both browser and Lighthouse results, so neither can be used alone as the deployment gate.
+The repository ruleset must require `validate` instead of the previous `build` status when adopting this workflow.
 Deployment and live smoke checks are intentionally skipped on PRs.
 New PR commits cancel obsolete PR runs.
 Runs on `main` are serialized instead of cancelling a deployment or its verification when another commit arrives.